 Whether you are planning your next trip, writing a book, or creating a presentation for your next project, mind-mapping can help you organize your jumbled mess of a head into something that looks coherent and executable.
 So check out these apps and start mind-mapping today.

-If you want a software which will not put a hole in your pocket and yet can fulfill most of your needs, MindNode is the one for you.
+If you want an app that is build for Mac and brings a fluid mind-mapping experience, MindNode is the one for you.
 It has a beautiful UI and works buttery smooth.
 If you are just starting out, MindNode will help you learn the basics of the mind mapping technique without in your face instructions.
 It also has iCloud sync and an app for iPad and iPhone.
 Its interface is designed in such a way that you are not losing much functionality even if you are using it on mobile devices.
 The nodes are foldable hence allowing to create a large mind mapping tree without being overwhelmed by the data.
-For me, it provides the best value for money on this list.

 Install: (Free trial, $39.99)

 Previously known as iMindMap — Ayoa, is one of the most powerful mind mapping applications on the market right now.
 Where is MindNode is for users who are looking for a fluid and simple mind mapping experience, Ayoa is for individual and teams that need all the features.
 One of the beloved features of Ayoa is the radial maps feature that allows you to create mind maps in concentric circles.
 This is great for organizing as it gives you a broad overview of your goals and projects.